etorreborre/api-discovery/README.md

 ### Run locally

 You can start the whole stack (Swagger UI and Strorage incl.
-PostgreSQL DB) locally be building the respective sub-projects and running:
+PostgreSQL DB) locally by building the respective sub-projects and running:
 ```
 docker-compose up --build
 ```